PHP Type Casting

 or false

-.
-This process is crucial in conditional statements, logical operations, and various decision-making constructs.
-PHP has specific rules for determining how different data types are cast to booleans.
+- is typically a common operation in PHP.
+This process is very important in conditional statements, logical operations, and many decision-making constructs.
+PHP has some rules that govern how different data types are cast to booleans.

 <?php